 The drink came about in the 1920s when a rum runner and miner name Louie Linken had a toe amputated that had frostbite.
 He put the loose toe in a jar of alcohol like a souvenir and stored it on a shelf in his cabin.
 Fifty years later, the toe was discovered by Captain Dick Stevenson while he was cleaning the cabin.
 He took the toe to the Sourdough Saloon in Dawson City and began to put the appendage into drinks.
 People began to see what they were made of by ordering the strange concoction.

 Another odd event happened on August 25, 2013, when a man ordered the drink and deliberately swallowed the toe.
-There was a fine for just such an act that had the penalty of $500 which the man paid.
+There was a fine for just such an act that had a penalty of $500, which the man paid.
 That event led to the fine being raised to $2,500 to discourage the practice.

 Then in June 2017, the toe was stolen after someone had ordered the drink.
 Luckily the toe found its way back to the saloon in the mail.
 The thief included an apology letter and a statement that he was too drunk at the time to know what he did.
 I guess that’s what a toe in a drink will do to you.